-A few weeks ago while I was still in Amsterdam, I saw a post on the Terra Dinarica Facebook page about a guesthouse named Vukov Konak.
-They were looking for volunteers to help them during the summer season.
+A few weeks ago, while I was still in Amsterdam, I saw a post on the Terra Dinarica Facebook page about a guest house named Vukov Konak.
+They were looking for volunteers to help them during summer.
 Of course my plan was (and still is) to hike the White Trail, but I couldn’t help clicking and scrolling down Vukov Konaks page.
 When I came across a video that showed a little concert in their cosy wooden living room, I knew I had to go and find that place.
 If a video post on Facebook can touch me, who knows what can happen in real life.

-Cheerful chatting we started to climbed our way out of the city centre towards the yellow fortress.
+Cheerfully chatting, we started to climbed our way out of the city centre towards the yellow fortress.
 There we found the first trail markers that led us through the labyrinth of small streets and steep stairs.
-Although there were quiet a lot of stray dogs, we safely reached the first viewing point where we could fill our water bottles.
+Although there were quite a lot of stray dogs, we safely reached the first viewing point where we could fill our water bottles.
 My GPS told us that we were still on the right track, our green line perfectly matched the purple line on the screen.
 Maggie called Vukov Konak to check if they were still open by the time that we would arrive.
-If we would keep on going like we did, it should doable to be there at 5PM.
-Confident and optimistic we continued.
+If we kept ongoing like we did, it should be doable to be there at 5PM.
+Confident and optimistic, we continued.

 At that time we were still optimistic that we could make it, we did most of the climbing and had already done one third of the tour.
 How hard could it be?
 We had all day and it was only 20 kilometres after all.